New Treatments Provide More Options for Patients with Chronic Sinus Problems

 Chronic sinusitis is a growing problem in this country with up to 16 percent of the population diagnosed with the condition each year.

-"While some of the most severe cases may require surgical treatment, many cases can be treated effectively with aggressive and long-term medical management, says Samuel Pate, MD, ear, nose and throat specialist at The Nebraska Medical Center.
+"While some of the most severe cases may require surgical treatment, many cases can be treated effectively with aggressive and long-term medical management, says Samuel Pate, MD, ear, nose and throat specialist at Nebraska Medicine.
 "The emphasis is on aggressive."

 Samuel Pate, MD